Tips and advice for new puppy owners

 It’s essential for the health of your puppy that they have had their vaccinations before embarking on any outdoor adventures.
 Initial vaccinations are usually given at 2-4 months of age, with a second vaccination 2-4 weeks later.
 Taking an unvaccinated puppy outside puts them at risk of canine diseases such as parvovirus and distemper which can, in some cases, be fatal.
 It’s better to wait until you can be sure of your puppy’s safety and wellbeing.
 Get in touch with us to book your puppy’s vaccination course – we’ll be happy to advise on timings and answer any questions you may have.

-You may be interested in joining our Maven Health Care Club – as a member you’ll get vaccinations, monthly flea, tick and worm treatments and other benefits and discounts included for one monthly fee.
+You may be interested in joining Pet Health for Life – as a member you’ll get vaccinations, monthly flea, tick and worm treatments and other benefits and discounts included for one monthly fee.

 Normal puppy development

 Puppies are the most receptive to new experiences between 3 and 18 weeks of age, so there’s plenty of time for you to help them develop before you even leave the house.
 During this time their brains effectively process any new sounds, smells and situations they encounter.
 The memories of these experiences, good or bad, are stored away for future reference.
 As puppies mature, they rely on these memories to help them ‘risk-assess’ new situations so they can react accordingly.
 Adult dogs who lack a memory bank of positive experiences, are more likely to react inappropriately in a new situation by showing nervous or aggressive behaviour.

 In the early days of puppy ownership, you’ll probably spend a lot of time with each other as you get to know them and watch their personality emerge.
 It is hard sometimes to separate but it is important to teach your new puppy how to be on their own.
 Separation anxiety can be a difficult problem if allowed to develop.
 To prevent issues developing as your puppy grows, we recommend the following: